RodrigoSdeCarvalho/lia/lia-src/docs/usage.md

 If you need further assistance or encounter issues:

 - **Check the Documentation**: Review the help information provided by the `--help` flag.
-- **Update LIA**: Ensure you are using the latest version of LIA.
+- **Update LiA**: Ensure you are using the latest version of LiA.
 - **Contact Support**: Reach out to the maintainers or community for support.

 ---

-By understanding and utilizing the commands and options available in LIA, especially the `add` command, you can significantly enhance your productivity and streamline your command-line workflows.
+By understanding and utilizing the commands and options available in LiA, especially the `add` command, you can significantly enhance your productivity and streamline your command-line workflows.

-Feel free to explore and customize LIA to best suit your needs!
+Feel free to explore and customize LiA to best suit your needs!